Floris Jan Bovelander

 Floris Jan Bovelander (born 19 January 1966) is a former field hockey player from the Netherlands, who was a member of the Dutch national squad that won the gold medal at the 1996 Summer Olympics in Atlanta.
-Six years earlier, at the Hockey World Cup in Lahore, where he scored nine times, he won the world title with the Dutch side at the expense of host nation Pakistan.
+Six years earlier, at the Hockey World Cup in Lahore, where he scored nine times, he won the world title with the Dutch side against the host nation Pakistan.

 Professional athlete

 Bovelander was born in Haarlem, and made his debut for the Netherlands national team on Wednesday, 2 October 1985, in a friendly match against New Zealand resulting in a 3–1 win, and went on to play 241 international games, scored 215 goals, and participated in three Olympics.

 He was famous for his devastating penalty corners, and was nicknamed Flop, Floppie and Boem Boem Bovelander.
 He played his last game for the Netherlands in the 1996 Olympic Hockey Final in Atlanta.
 Thanks in particular to two penalty corners from 'the cannon with the angel's face', the Netherlands won the Olympic title at the expense of Spain, 3–1.
-Earlier, he took all the bronze medal at the Olympics in 1988 in Seoul and was fourth at the 1992 Olympics in Barcelona.
+Earlier, he won all the bronze medals at the Olympics in 1988 in Seoul and was fourth at the 1992 Olympics in Barcelona.

-During the Men's FIH Hockey World Cup in Lahore, Pakistan, in 1990, Bovelander was played a pivotal role in winning the world title with nine goals, a significant improvement on his first World Cup in 1986 in London, where the Dutch hockey team finished seventh.
+During the Men's FIH Hockey World Cup in Lahore, Pakistan, in 1990, Bovelander played a pivotal role in winning the world title with nine goals, a significant improvement on his first World Cup in 1986 in London, where the Dutch hockey team finished seventh.
 The third World Cup in which Bovelander participated was the hockey world championship (1994) in Sydney.
 The team lost the final after penalties from Pakistan.

 In 1987, Bovelander won gold with the Dutch hockey team at the EuroHockey Nations Championship in Moscow.
 Four years later, he picked up a silver at the European Championship in Paris.
 His seventeen goals during that tournament are still the highest number scored by a single player during a European Championship tournament.

 Bovelander, nicknamed Flop, Floppie or Boem Boem, spent his entire career (fifteen seasons) with HC Bloemendaal, the club with which he won the Dutch league title six times, one indoor title and one EuroHockey Club Champions Cup in 1987.
-With a tally of 276 goals he was, for many years, the top scorer in the Dutch Hockey League until he was overtaken on the 6 November 2011 by Roderick Weusthof and later by Taeke Taekema.
+With a tally of 276 goals, he was, for many years, the top scorer in the Dutch Hockey League until he was overtaken on 6 November 2011 by Roderick Weusthof and later by Taeke Taekema.